 Fresh Peach Filling Ingredients

-Ingredients for the Crumble Topping Recipe
+Ingredients for the Peach Crumble Topping Recipe

 - Flour.
-All-Purpose flour, bleached or unbleached.
+All-Purpose flour, bleached, unbleached, or gluten-free.

 - Oatmeal.
-Old-fashioned oats
+Old-fashioned oats, not quick oats.

 - Brown Sugar.
 I prefer dark but the light is fine.